ksehrawat/Machine-Learning-Practical-Application-1/README.md

 ## Hypothesis about Drivers who Accepted Bar Coupons:

-Based on our analysis, we can hypothesize that drivers who accepted bar coupons are likely to share some common characteristics:
+Based on the analysis, we can hypothesize that drivers who accepted bar coupons are likely to share some common characteristics:

 **1. Frequent Bar Visitors:**
 - They probably go to bars more than once a month.